2025-26 Season

 SPENCER JONES

-Jones produces at an below average rate for a 22-minute workload.
+Jones produces at an poor rate for a 22-minute workload.

 TEAM COMPARISON